 Yes.
-Before reaching sexual maturity, and before pullets start laying, they can eat the same chicken feed.
+Before reaching sexual maturity and before pullets start laying, they can eat the same chicken feed.
 The feed must be high quality and contain plenty of protein to help them grow and mature.
-Once the pullets start to lay, you can switch to laying feed that’s higher in calcium.
+Once the pullets start to lay, you can switch to laying feed with higher calcium levels.

 Until they reach sexual adulthood, both male and female chickens can eat the same feed.
 But once hens start laying, they’ll need more calcium in their diet, while roosters won’t need as much.

 That’s why most chicken keepers give laying feed to their hens, and although it’s not bad for roosters to eat laying feed, it’s not the best feed for them either.
 For roosters, a maximum of around 1% calcium in their feed is enough, while hens need 3-4%.
 They also need around 20% protein feed, while most laying feed only contains 16%.

 That’s why providing ‘all flock chicken feed’ for roosters is the most suitable choice.
 You can even give this to your hens and add oyster shells should they need extra calcium.